Beabadoobee: 2017–2019: "Coffee" and early EPs

-2020–present: "Death Bed", Fake-it-Flowers, Our Extended Play, and Beatopia
+2020–2021: "Death Bed", Fake It Flowers, and Our Extended Play

 In February 2020, Beabadoobee performed at the 2020 NME Awards after winning the Radar Award.
-She supported labelmates the 1975 on their Music for Cars Tour for both the UK leg in February 2020.
+She supported labelmates the 1975 on their Music for Cars Tour for both the U.K. leg in February 2020.
 She was scheduled to also support the band during the North American leg of this tour in April 2020, however it was postponed due to the COVID-19 pandemic.

 A sample of Beabadoobee's 2017 debut single "Coffee" was used on Canadian rapper Powfu's 2019 single, "Death Bed (Coffee for Your Head)".
 The song became a massively successful sleeper hit after going viral on the app TikTok in early 2020, becoming Beabadoobee's first official chart entry in her career, both locally and internationally.
-By April 2020, it had entered the Top 5 in several countries including the UK, Australia and New Zealand.
-It earned gold certification status in Belgium, Canada, France, Mexico and New Zealand, as well as Platinum or higher in the US and the UK among several other countries.
+By April 2020, it had entered the Top 5 in several countries including the U.K., Australia and New Zealand.
+It earned gold certification status in Belgium, Canada, France, Mexico and New Zealand, as well as Platinum or higher in the U.S. and the U.K. among several other countries.
 Speaking about her reaction to the popularization of "Death Bed", Beabadoobee said, "I'm not going to lie, it was overwhelming… I kinda hated it.
 I hated more people knowing about the first song I'd ever written and not my others.
 I was so stubborn but I grew into it and accepted that's just how life works.
 I was extremely grateful for its existence and it's only given me more opportunities."

 Beabadoobee announced her debut studio album, Fake It Flowers, and released its lead single "Care" on 14 July 2020.
 In early August 2020, she released the album's second single, "Sorry", and revealed the album's track listing, cover art and official release date.
 Beabadoobee released "Worth It" as the third single, "How Was Your Day?" as the fourth single, and "Together" as the fifth and final single of Fake It Flowers.
 The album was released on 16 October 2020 to critical acclaim and spent one week in the UK Albums Chart at number 8.
 According to sales in the United States, Billboard ranked Beabadoobee as the Top New Rock Artist of 2020.
-In 2021, Beabadoobee embarked on a headlining tour of the United Kingdom and Ireland to support the album.
+She was also one of Apple's Up Next artists in November 2020, releasing two short film-style interviews.
+In 2021, she embarked on a headlining tour of the United Kingdom and Ireland to support the album.

-Beabadoobee released the single "Last Day On Earth" on 24 March, produced and co-written by Matty Healy and George Daniel of the 1975.
-The artist announced that the single is taken from her EP Our Extended Play, which she said that she wrote with her labelmates "on the countryside".
+Beabadoobee released the single "Last Day on Earth" on 24 March, produced and co-written by Matty Healy and George Daniel of the 1975.
+The musician announced that the single is taken from her EP Our Extended Play, which she said that she wrote with her labelmates "on the countryside".